humancuration/fair-platform/README.md

 # Fair Platform

 A directory and marketplace platform focused on equitable referrals and revenue sharing for startups, SaaS companies, small businesses, and content creators.
+Includes a single page site/link builder.
 ## Resources and Assistance

  Assistance in organizing and structuring the project setup was provided by ChatGPTs 4o, o1 mini, o1 preview, Claude sonnet and opus.